 The West Atlantic Neighborhood Sub-district provides for development that emphasizes the preservation and enhancement of the existing neighborhood, while promoting a pedestrian friendly commercial area along West Atlantic Avenue.
-Development is encouraged to contain a mix of residential, commercial and civic functions.
-The density is lower in this area to ensure compatibility with the adjacent residential neighborhoods, however, a density bonus up to 18 du/ac is currently offered to encourage workforce housing.
-Businesses that are oriented toward serving the local neighborhood, as opposed to the city as a whole, are encouraged.
+Development is encouraged to contain a mix of residential, commercial and civic functions; the density is lower in this area to ensure compatibility with the adjacent residential neighborhoods, however, a density bonus up to 18 du/ac is currently offered to encourage workforce housing.
+Businesses that are oriented toward serving the local neighborhood, as opposed to a regional area, are encouraged.